Computer vision engineer with 12 years of experience in the IT industry.

 Azure Machine Learning Studio

-I have I have a total nine years of experience.
-My first six years of experience is in software engineering background where I have worked on front on web development and deployment activities.
-After that, I did my master's for two and a half years and I specialized in machine learning.
-And one and a half years of my duration in master's was working in the project for medical on medical images, which included DICOM files and creation of tools related to image segmentation.
-And yes.
-And after that, I have worked in behind technologies where I have worked on point cloud image processing.
-Yes.
-And that's it.
+I have nine years of experience.
+My first six years were in software engineering, where I worked on front-end web development and deployment activities.
+After that, I completed my master's for two and a half years and specialized in machine learning.
+One and a half years of my master's program involved working on a project related to medical images, which included DICOM files and the creation of tools for image segmentation.
+After that, I worked with back-end technologies, where I worked on point cloud image processing.

-Well, I have built an app for a web app that allows to edit 3D segmentations using 3D slicer software.
-So, 3D slicer has an API using which I was able to build web components which were able to access the machine learning algorithm and it was able to predict the segmentation on the web app and we were also able to edit using the APIs, we were able to apply web components which were able to edit the images on the screen.
-Using 3D slicer API, I was able to do it.
+Well, I have built an app for a web application that allows editing 3D segmentations using 3D Slicer software.
+3D Slicer has an API that I used to build web components which could access the machine learning algorithm and predict the segmentation on the web app.
+We were also able to edit using the APIs, applying web components that could edit the images on the screen.
+I was able to do this using the 3D Slicer API.

-Cornerstone.js is basically a JavaScript library which helps in interacting, which helps in working with medical images.
-So this kind of a framework would, and it helps in visualizing the 3D images in different directions in different forms.
-So such a JavaScript library in combination with React.js can be used for loading DICOM files or NIFTY files and visualizing them in 3D space in XYZ directions, in XY plane along YZ plane along ZY plane, or as a 3D rendering format.
+Cornerstone.js is a JavaScript library that helps interact with medical images.
+It facilitates working with medical images, and it helps in visualizing 3D images in different directions and formats.
+A framework like Cornerstone.js, in combination with React.js, can be used for loading DICOM files or NIFTY files and visualizing them in 3D space, including XYZ directions, the XY plane, the YZ plane, the ZY plane, or as a 3D rendering format.

-The project structures.
+The project structure.
 Well, the project structure that I use is that I keep the constant variables in a separate file.
-And I organize my data, my project in such a way that it is that the components are reusable and they are upgradable.
-And I and all the components are also unit tested as well as system tested end to end so as to build a scalable platform for a front end application.
+And I organize my project in such a way that it is that the components are reusable and they are upgradable.
+And all the components are also unit tested as well as system tested end to end so as to build a scalable platform for a front-end application.

-Can you provide an example of complex front-end feature you developed in technology stack that you used?
+Can you provide an example of a complex front-end feature you developed in a technology stack that you used?
 Well, this was a long time back when I was working in web application development for a banking application.
-We were able to build a login feature where there's no complex front-end feature that I've developed but just normal web components for login and for transitioning for two different application where you roll down and you're able to dynamically load more content on the screen.
+We were able to build a login feature with normal web components for login and transition between two different applications, where you could roll down and dynamically load more content on the screen.

 Consider the below Python function that loads DICOM image and visualizes 3D segmentation using what potential issues can you spot and how can you suggest to improve?
 So it is able to read the file and return the pixel array.
 Well, there should be a check whether the data which is loaded is present or not.
 So there needs to be an exception which needs to be added.
 So that there is a fallback in case the file is not present.
 There needs to be an exception rule in load image while it's loading the file.
 That's all.